IDEMSInternational/rapidpror/README.md

 # rapidpror

-Reading in data from RapidPro API
+Reading in data from RapidPro API into R.

+Next Steps:
+* Create a simple vignette